calvin-okumu/carlhub-erp/README.md

   -H "Authorization: Token YOUR_TOKEN"
 ```

-For detailed technical documentation, see `MANUAL.md` and `backend/API_DOCUMENTATION.md`.
+For detailed technical documentation, see the `docs/` directory.

 ## 🐳 Docker Deployment